 The staff at hospital Accident and Emergency Departments provide vital and valuable services to the entire community.
 However, Emergency Department Medical Negligence claims account for almost 15% of all Medical Negligence claims.
 The most recent studies have shown a 50% increase in the number of reported ‘clinical incidents’ in emergency medicine over a four year period.
 Overcrowding in Emergency Departments lengthens waiting times and means staff work in increasingly difficult conditions.
-Here our Janet Keane, Senior Associate, examines how this can lead to Emergency Department Medical Negligence claims.
+Here we examine how this can lead to Emergency Department Medical Negligence claims.

 How does Emergency Department Medical Negligence arise?